Roborock models comparison: S5, S6, Xiaowa Lite, E2/E3, and Xiaomi Mi Robot

 - Xiaowa Lite, Mi Robot, and Xiaomi 1S only sweep, other vacuums in the model line can mop and sweep.

-- The Xiaowa Lite navigates randomly when the Xiaowa, Mi Robot, Xiaomi 1S, and S5 follow a smart algorithm moving in straight Z-shaped lines.
+- The Xiaowa Lite navigates randomly when the Xiaowa, Mi Robot, Xiaomi 1S, Roborock S6, and S5 follow a smart algorithm moving in straight Z-shaped lines.

 - The Xiaowa E2 and E3 are equipped with a dual-gyroscope and LED motion tracking sensors to map a house and identify areas that have already been cleaned.
-The Mi Robot, 1S, and Roborock S5 use the LDS system to map out a house.
-The Xiaowa Lite is not able to remember your floor plan, it is running around randomly and might re-sweep some spots a few times or miss some areas.
+The Mi Robot, 1S, Roborock S5, and S6 use the LDS system to map out a house.
+The Xiaowa Lite is not able to remember your floor plan; it is running around randomly and might re-sweep some spots a few times or miss some areas.

 - With the Mi Home app, you can create virtual block offs to keep the robots from wandering off.
-It is related to the Roborock S5.
-Virtual boundaries are not available for the Xiaowa Lite, Xiaowa E2, E3, Mi Robot, and Xiaomi 1S.
+It is related to the Roborock S5, Xiaomi 1S, and Roborock S6.
+Virtual boundaries are not available for the Xiaowa Lite, Xiaowa E2, E3, Mi Robot.

 - To clean a specified zone, you can draw a rectangle on the created map.
 The robot will stay within the specified area.
 This option is available for the Xiaomi Mi Robot and Roborock S5.
-The Xiaomi 1S supports room cleaning by choosing the room you need on a created map.
+The Xiaomi 1S and Roborock S6 also support room cleaning by choosing the room you need on a created map.

 - All the robots from the line, except the Mi Robot and 1S, recognize carpeted flooring and boost suction power to ensure deep cleaning.

-- The Xiaowa and Roborock S5 have larger wheels and are able to climb an obstacle up to 20 mm tall which makes them suitable for thicker carpets.
+- The Xiaowa, Roborock S5, and Roborock S6 have larger wheels and can climb an obstacle up to 20 mm tall which makes them suitable for thicker carpets.